Building consent system reform

 Building system reform review consent system

-The Government is working to identify the best way to deliver consenting services in Aotearoa New Zealand by investigating significant reform of the building consent system.
+The Government is working to identify the best way to deliver building consenting services in Aotearoa New Zealand.

 Background

-Building consent authorities (BCAs) are responsible for building control functions within their district.
-This includes checking that building work will comply with the Building Code and the building consent, and issuing code compliance certificates.
+There are 67 building consent authorities (BCAs) responsible for delivering building control functions within their region of Aotearoa New Zealand.
+This includes processing building consent applications, conducting inspections and producing code compliance certificates.

-There are 67 BCAs undertaking these functions in Aotearoa New Zealand.
-Having many BCAs with differing interpretations of compliance with the Building Code risks inconsistent decisions and outcomes in different parts of the country.
+Having so many BCAs with differing interpretations of the Building Code leads to inconsistent decisions and outcomes in different parts of the country.

 What we’re doing

-The Government has agreed to investigate significant reform of the building consent system in Aotearoa New Zealand.
-The aim is to drive consistency, certainty and efficiency, making it clearer and easier for Kiwis to build.
+The Government is investigating significant reform of the building consent system in New Zealand to make it easier for Kiwis to build.

-MBIE’s Building Performance teams are working to identify the best way to deliver building consent services in Aotearoa New Zealand.
-Initial investigations will centre around:
+MBIE’s Building Performance teams are progressing work to identify the best way to deliver consenting services.
+This work includes looking at the:

 • establishing a national single point of contact for building consent applications.